 Use customer self-service

-Self-service is becoming increasingly popular with consumers, as research from 2019 shows that 73% of consumers like self-service technologies in retail stores.
-This is up 10.6% from 2018.
+Self-service is quite popular with consumers, as research shows that 66% of consumers would rather use self-service options than ask store employees for assistance in retail stores.

 While you may associate self-service with checkouts, you don't need a fully autonomous checkout system to embrace self-service.
 Instead, you could embrace it by: